LiveLike/livelike-docs/reference/Rewards/reward-item-transfers.md

 [block:textarea]
 {
   "text": "This endpoint is used to transfer reward items from one user to another.
-The profile_id in the url is the sender, and the recipient_profile_id in the body is the recipient.
-Requires Producer Token or User Access Token associated with the senders profile", "sidebar": true
+The `profile_id` in the URL is the sender, and the `recipient_profile_id` in the body is the recipient.
+Requires Producer Token or User Access Token associated with the sender's profile."
 }
 [/block]